netdata/go.d.plugin/modules/prometheus/README.md

 Untyped metrics (have no '# TYPE') processing:

+- As Counter or Gauge depending on pattern match when 'fallback_type' is used.
 - As Counter if it has suffix '_total'.
 - As Summary if it has 'quantile' label.
 - As Histogram if it has 'le' label.